• Free shipping on all orders

 Image Credit: frantic00, Shutterstock

-If the veterinarian finds out that the cat is not suffering from any underlying disease, and all test results are within normal parameters, this is very good news—your cat is healthy!
-However, the case is not over until the cat resumes to normal eating habits.
+If the veterinarian finds out that the cat is not suffering from any underlying disease and all test results are within normal parameters, this is very good news—your cat is healthy!
+However, the case is not over until the cat resumes normal eating habits.

 Once you have ruled out any potentially life-threatening situation, the veterinarian might recommend any of the following:

 • Improve the overall balance and quality of the diet.
-Chose foods that are nutritious and have a good balance of fats and proteins.
+Choose protein-based foods that are low in carbohydrates, nutritious, complete, and have a good balance.

 • Try to recognize any environmental change that could be stopping your cat from eating.
 Sometimes little details such as a fridge’s noise becoming louder in the same room as the cat’s plate can be the triggering factor.

-• Increase the number of plates and the distance between them.
+• Increase the number of bowls and the distance between them.

 Do not leave the cats without food under any circumstances.
 As an owner, it is your responsibility to provide a safe space for each cat to feel comfortable and free of stress.
 You might have to consider keeping the cats apart and work towards gradual socialization.
 Consult a specialized cat behaviorist if the problem persists.